MrJaeqx/ESA-VIS/Assignment 1/readme.md

 |-1| 0| 1|
 |-1| 0| 1|

-As extra we processed the image with the OpenCV Laplacian filter, just to see the differences with the custom kernels we made and to do some experiments with the parametes.
+As extra we processed the image with the OpenCV Laplacian filter, just to see the differences with the custom kernels we made and to do some experiments with the parameters.

 ![Results](./edge_results.png)